DJAG7/TerraformAnsibleMERN/README.md

-# TerraformAnsibleMERN
+# TerraformMERN
-Deployment of MERN on AWS with Terraform and Ansible
+Deployment of MERN on AWS with Terraform

 ## Terraform Deployment of the Infrastructure